MediaHound/hound-cli/README.md

 1. Clone the repo into a local folder
 2. cd into project folder
 3. Run `npm install`
-4. Run `npm link` to link this local build to your global command prompt.
+4. Run `(sudo) npm link` to link this local build to your global command prompt.
 5. You can now run `hound` and it will use your local build.

 #### Gulp Tasks